Igneous intrusion: The room problem

 The ultimate source of magma is partial melting of rock in the upper mantle and lower crust.
 This produces magma that is less dense than its source rock.
 For example, a granitic magma, which is high in silica, has a density of 2.4 Mg/m^{3}, much less than the 2.8 Mg/m^{3} of high-grade metamorphic rock.
 This gives the magma tremendous buoyancy, so that ascent of the magma is inevitable once enough magma has accumulated.
 However, the question of precisely how large quantities of magma are able to shove aside country rock to make room for themselves (the room problem) is still a matter of research.

 The composition of the magma and country rock and the stresses affecting the country rock strongly influence the kinds of intrusions that take place.
 For example, where the crust is undergoing extension, magma can easily rise into tensional fractures in the upper crust to form dikes.
 Where the crust is under compression, magma at shallow depth will tend to form laccoliths instead, with the magma penetrating the least competent beds, such as shale beds.
 Ring dikes and cone sheets form only at shallow depth, where a plug of overlying country rock can be raised or lowered.
-The immense volumes of magma involved in batholiths can force their way upwards only when the magma is highly silicic and buoyant, and are likely do so as diapirs in the ductile deep crust and through a variety of other mechanisms in the brittle upper crust.
+The immense volumes of magma involved in batholiths can force their way upwards only when the magma is highly silicic and buoyant, and likely do so as diapirs in the ductile deep crust and through a variety of other mechanisms in the brittle upper crust.